openmls/openmls/openmls/TEST-DESIGN.md

 # OpenMLS testing proposition

-The purpose of this document is to improve tests in openmls and try to agree on a common standard for writing them.
+The purpose of this document is to define a testing infrastructure and guidelines how to write test.

 ## Current status